yuyoyuppe/PowerToys/src/runner/README.md

 Contains code for initializing and managing the PowerToy modules.

 #### [`powertoys_events.cpp`](./powertoys_events.cpp)
-Contains code for registering and sending events to the PowerToy modules.
+Contains code that handles the various events listeners, and forwards those events to the PowerToys modules.

 #### [`lowlevel_keyboard_event.cpp`](./lowlevel_keyboard_event.cpp)
-Contains code for registering the low level keyboard event hook.
+Contains code for registering the low level keyboard event hook that listens for keyboard events.

 #### [`win_hook_event.cpp`](./win_hook_event.cpp)
-Contains code for registering a Windows event hook through `SetWinEventHook`.
+Contains code for registering a Windows event hook through `SetWinEventHook`, that listens for various events raised when a window is interacted with.

 #### [`tray_icon.cpp`](./tray_icon.cpp)
 Contains code for managing the PowerToys tray icon and its menu commands.